BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 Lightning services offered by third-parties aim to solve these issues.

-This section covers two categories of lightning services: Lightning service providers (LSPs), which focus on onboarding and providing connectivity to lightning users, and [lightning wallet servers]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), which provide additional services not relating to connectivity.
+This section covers two categories of lightning services: lightning service providers (LSPs), which focus on onboarding and providing connectivity to lightning users, and [lightning wallet servers]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), which provide additional services not relating to connectivity.

-## What is a Lightning service provider?
+## What is a lightning service provider?

 Internet service providers (ISPs) help users connect to the internet.
-Similarly, Lightning service providers (LSPs) help users connect to the lightning network while maintaining [self-custody]({{ '/guide/getting-started/principles/#self-custody' | relative_url }}).
+Similarly, lightning service providers (LSPs) help users connect to the lightning network while maintaining [self-custody]({{ '/guide/getting-started/principles/#self-custody' | relative_url }}).

 They do this by being well connected in the network, opening channels, and offering inbound liquidity to users.
 They often charge a fee for their services.